 Clause 16(2) of Schedule 4 to the Insurance Commission of Western Australia Act 1986 is amended by deleting “(including, if he is a contributor under the Superannuation and Family Benefits Act 1938, his rights under that Act)”.

+20 On the date as at which this compilation was prepared, the Associations Incorporation Act 2015 s.
+219 had not come into operation.
+It reads as follows:

+219. Insurance Commission of Western Australia Act 1986 amended

+(1) This section amends the Insurance Commission of Western Australia Act 1986.

+(2) In section 3 in the definition of community organisation paragraph (a) delete “incorporated under the Associations Incorporation Act 1987; or” and insert:

+incorporated, or taken to be incorporated, under the Associations Incorporation Act 2015; or